catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 from your text editor into the box.

-Transfer Client Key to Host with command line (not recommended)
+Transfer Client Key to Host with command line (if you must)
 ===============================================================

 If you can log in to a computer over SSH using a password, you can